-Anna Creekmore, a Mississippi native and Physics and math teacher, has been with the Global Teaching Project since its inception in 2017.
-As a Supervisory Instructor for AP Physics 1, Anna plays a key role in crafting the structure of the course, providing instruction directly to students, and supporting in-class teachers.
-More importantly, Anna’s enthusiasm, compassion, and drive has set the tone for our work, and continues to shape and guide our implementation of the AP Program.
+Anna Creekmore, a Mississippi native and Physics and math teacher, has worked with the Global Teaching Project as a Supervising Instructor since the Advanced STEM Access Program began in 2017.
+Anna plays a key role in crafting the structure of the course, providing instruction directly to students, and supporting in-class teachers.
+More importantly, Anna’s enthusiasm, compassion, and drive has set the tone for our work, and continues to shape and guide implementation of the Advanced STEM Access Program.

 The Global Teaching Project is honored to work with Anna and learn from her.
 We recently sat down with Anna over Zoom after a long day of teaching, and she was as full of energy as ever.